BrinzasVlad/DistributedSystems_MedicalPlatform/Patient Sensor/Readme.md

 ### Usage

 To use a sensor instance, the user should first specify the ID of the patient to which the sensor is associated by setting the `sender.patient-id` variable.
-This can be set directly from Docker-Compose by editing its value in the `docker-compose.yml` file.
+This can be set directly from Docker-Compose by editing its value in the `docker-compose.sensor.yml` file.
 A second option is to specify the ID in `application.properties`.

-Once the patient's ID has been set, the component can be started with `docker-compose up patient-activity-sensor`.
+Once the patient's ID has been set, the component can be started with `docker-compose -f docker-compose.yml -f docker-compose.sensor.yml up patient-activity-sensor`.
+Alternatively, to have the sensor component start at the same time as the other components, one may launch everything by running `docker-compose -f docker-compose.yml
+-f docker-compose.sensor.yml up`